TELEVISION POLICY MANUAL

 During news and interview programs clothing should consist of business-professional dress, for men, this means a shirt and tie, and for women, the gender equivalent.

-Jewelry is acceptable for talent only in the form of non-dangling ear rings, necklaces, finger rings and bracelets that do not reflect studio lighting.
+Jewelry is acceptable for talent only in the form of ear rings, necklaces, finger rings and bracelets that do not reflect studio lighting.
 Other than these items, other forms of jewelry are not acceptable for on-camera wear.

 Recognizable clothing logos and slogans are not permitted for on-camera talent.